gutenye/optimism/README.md

 ### Hash compatibility ###

-internal, datas are stored as a Hash. you can access all hash methods via `_method`
+Internal, datas are stored as a Hash.
+You can access all hash methods via `_method`

 	Rc = O.new
 	Rc.a = 1